OleSkaar/riefenheim/README.md

 The app currently requires an initial data file to function, which is not included here for testing purposes.

-To start the app, create a file named data.json and paste the following:
+To start the app, create a file named data.json in the /public/ directory and paste the following:

 [
   [